Click here to learn more.

 Because of his striking looks, the Great Pyrenees is a popular canine actor in French films.

-The Great Pyrenees was once known as the royal dog of France and, with his stunning white coat and imposing presence, is considered to be one of the most beautiful breed.
+The Great Pyrenees was once known as the royal dog of France and, with his stunning white coat and imposing presence, is considered to be one of the most beautiful breeds.
 His heritage is that of a flock-guarding dog in the Pyrenees mountains of France and Spain.
 Rather than herding sheep or other livestock, it was his job to protect them from predators such as wolves.
 The job called for a large, powerful, brave, and wary dog.
 He worked independently, often on his own for days or weeks at a time, and is unaccustomed to taking a lot of orders.

 These days, the Great Pyrenees is primarily a family companion, although some still find employment as livestock guardians.
 The Great Pyrenees has many good qualities, but he is not the easiest dog to live with.
 If you want a calm, protective Great Pyrenees at his best, be prepared to do a lot of homework to find him and to put in plenty of effort training and socializing once you bring him home.